 You must pass with a scaled score** of 70 or better.

 * In order to provide candidates with a valid and reliable examination, NCRA has started to pretest items for the RPR, RMR, and RDR examinations.
 Pretesting ensures that all items on an examination are items with good statistics and no brand new, untried items will appear on any examination.
-Starting with the November 2006 administration, the RPR, RMR, and RDR examinations will include items for pretesting.
-This means that the examinations will now have 110 items instead of 100 items.
+The RPR, RMR, and RDR examinations will include items for pretesting.
+This means that the examinations will now have 115 items instead of 100 items.
 These items will not be scored, so the exams are still based off of 100 points.
 Candidates will not know which items are pretest items.
 Also, with the addition of the items, the RPR will now be 105 minutes instead of 90 minutes to allow candidates sufficient time to finish the examination.

 ** Scaled scoring is a means of assuring fairness and consistency in the difficulty level from one test administration to the next, achieved by applying two widely accepted standard-setting methods to each individual test question.
-This evaluation, recommended by NCRA's testing consultant and done by the Test Advisory Committee in conjunction with the Certification Standard Setting Task Force, has been in use since November 2003 and ensures that NCRA's program continues to meet testing industry standards.
+This evaluation, recommended by NCRA's testing consultant and done by the Test Advisory Committee, court reporters, in conjunction with the Certification Standard Setting Task Force, and ensures that NCRA's program continues to meet testing industry standards.

-To earn your RPR, you'll also have to pass three sections of a skills test that evaluates you in three areas:
+To earn your RPR, you will also have to pass three sections of a skills test that evaluates you in three areas:

 - Literary at 180 wpm

 After dictation, you have 75 minutes to transcribe your notes from each leg.
 You must have 95% accuracy on each leg to pass.